ChrstphrHll/npc_gen/students/Milae Ditka.md

 ---
 # Milae Ditka
 ### Description
-- Dragonborn Sorcerer from Draconia
+- Dragonborn Sorcerer from Beleriand
 - 1st year Protection student in Jettenia
 - 2 straight horns, Violet Red eyes, and blue skin
 - Is Undemanding and Cruel, and has Self-Respect as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes